 EcoFlow’s Smart Dual Fuel Generator

-EcoFlow’s Smart Generator Dual Fuel combines gasoline and propane to provide robust and reliable backup power.
-The dual-fuel generator comes with a 1.05 gallon (4 liter) gas tank and can use any size of LPG tank you’ll find on the market.
-The generator can reach a peak output of 1900W when using gasoline and a slightly lower 1700W when consuming propane.
+EcoFlow’s Smart Generator Dual Fuel combines petrol and propane to provide robust and reliable backup power.
+The dual fuel generator comes with a 1.05 gallon (4 litre) petrol tank and can use any size of LPG tank you’ll find on the market.
+The generator can reach a peak output of 1900W when using petrol and a slightly lower 1700W when consuming propane.

 Connecting an LPG tank is straightforward and safe.
 With a carbon monoxide detector, fuel alert, engine oil alert, temperature protection, and overload protection, it puts safety first.

 The Smart Generator integrates with other EcoFlow products, such as the DELTA Max and DELTA Pro portable power stations and solar generators.
 Both the DELTA Max and Pro offer solar charging with solar panels and expandable storage by adding extra smart batteries.